OSGeo/OSGeoLive-doc/en/overview/IPython_overview.rst

 .. _geo-notebook: https://github.com/OSGeo/IPython_notebooks

-On OSGeoLive a number of python libraries and command line tools are installed (GDAL, GRASS, )and ready to be used, IPython provides a rich interface for such kind of tools, example usage can be found in the geo-notebook_ git repository other examples are available online on the IPython notebook gallery see : Data_and_Visualization_Integration_Via_Web-based_Resources_ and Exploring_seafloor_habitats_geographic_analysis_using_IPython_Notebook_with_GRASS_and_R_ , and an IPython Notebook can be also rendered as a slideshow_
+On OSGeoLive a number of python libraries and command line tools are installed (GDAL, GRASS, et al), ready to be used, IPython provides a rich interface for such kind of tools -- example usage can be found in the geo-notebook_ git repository. other examples are available online on the IPython notebook gallery see : Data_and_Visualization_Integration_Via_Web-based_Resources_.
+An IPython Notebook can be also rendered as a slideshow_